kenneth-lau/line-login-starter/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-With the "Deploy to Heroku" button, you can easily deploy the LINE Login starter application to Heroku right from your web browser by following the steps below.
-(For more details, see [Introducing Heroku Button](https://blog.heroku.com/archives/2014/8/7/heroku-button).)
+With the "Deploy to Heroku" button, you can easily deploy the LINE Login starter application to Heroku from your web browser by following the steps below.

 #### Heroku configuration

-1. Click the "Deploy to Heroku" button to go to the Heroku Dashboard to configure and deploy the app.
+1. Click the **Deploy to Heroku** button to go to the Heroku Dashboard to configure and deploy the app.
 2. Enter a Heroku app name (optional).
 3. Enter the following Heroku config variables.
     - **Channel ID:** Found on the "Basic information" page in the Channel Console
     - **Channel secret:** Found on the "Basic information" page in the Channel Console
     - **Callback URL:** https:// + "Heroku app name" + .herokuapp.com/auth
-4. Click the "Deploy" button.
+4. Click the **Deploy** button.
 Heroku then deploys this repository to a new Heroku app on your account.

 #### Channel Console